-Fundamental changes in the structure of the retail industry have also fueled changes in the garment industry – notably, the rise of giant discounters (low price, high volume) such as Walmart.
-With their increased size and power, and having streamlined their operations to minimize inventory, the big retailers can place even greater demands on manufacturers to lower their costs and to produce and ship goods quickly (Bonacich 2000).
+Fundamental changes such as the rise of giant discounters (low price, high volume – e.g. Walmart) have also fueled changes.
+The big retailers can place even greater demands on manufacturers to lower their costs and to produce and ship goods quickly (Bonacich 2000).

 Types of Garment Workers

-Within the general picture, there are important differences between workers depending on whether they are hired by large factories as core or contract workers, hired by small units, or work under sub-contracts from their homes.
-There are also self-employed garment makers who work for local customers or markets.
-For details on the different categories of garment workers, see:
+There are important differences between workers depending on whether they are hired by large factories as core or contract workers, hired by small units, or work under subcontracts from their homes.
+There are also self-employed garment makers who produce for local customers or markets.
+Learn more:

 - Case Studies: Garment Workers Around the Globe